Locality, Quantum Fluctuations, and Scrambling: Implications for local Hamiltonian systems

-To further validate this method, the same analysis is performed for the transverse-field Ising model, which describes non-interacting fermions and has a broadening exponent $p=1/2$.
+To further validate this method, the same analysis is performed for the transverse-field Ising model (setting $h_z$ to zero) , which describes non-interacting fermions and has a broadening exponent $p=1/2$.
 The result is shown in Fig.~\ref{fig:free_broadening} where one can indeed see that the slope of curve on a log-log plot approaches to $1/3$.